curvegrid/go-ethereum-wiki/JavaScript-Console.md

     admin.unlock(address, password, timeout)

 Unlock the account for the time `timeout` in seconds.
 If password is undefined, the user is prompted for it.
+If timeout isn't specified a default of 300 seconds is used.

 ##### Returns